• Skip to primary navigation

 Jump to Recipe Print Recipe

-When spring is in the air and fresh strawberries starting to hit the supermarket shelves, I look forward to making spinach strawberry salad.
+When spring is in the air and fresh strawberries flood the supermarket shelves, I look forward to making spinach strawberry salad.
 In fact, I was pleasantly surprised to see a surplus of organic strawberries in the market this morning, so I took advantage of the sale.
 With strawberries in season, it seemed the perfect time for a spinach strawberry salad recipe.

-But, it's important to remember the dirty dozen when making salads this spring and summer.
-Although I always try to buy organic, certain fruits and vegetables are a must in the organic section.
+Remembering the dirty dozen when making salads this spring and summer is important.
+Although I always try to buy organic, certain fruits and vegetables are essential in the organic section.

-Strawberries and spinach, for example, contain the highest amount of pesticides, so buying organic is a MUST!
-So, buy organic when making a spinach strawberry salad.
+Strawberries and spinach, for example, contain the highest amount of pesticides.
+So, buy organic when making a spinach-strawberry salad.

 1. Strawberries